 Scenario Planning for Underachievement

 As we all know, when you underachieve, human and financial resources usually get tight.
 If you find yourself in this position, you can explore switching from paid to free marketing.
-Content marketing, social, viral, word-of-mouth, and joint marketing with partners to split expenses can all be very cost-effective and will stretch your discretionary spend.
-If cuts are primarily to headcount, reallocating the budget to AI-related marketing software can create lots of efficiencies across the board.
+Content marketing, social, viral, word-of-mouth, and joint marketing with partners to split expenses can be very cost-effective and stretch your discretionary spending.
+If cuts are primarily to headcount, reallocating the budget to AI-related marketing software can create many efficiencies across the board.

 Scenario Planning for Overachievement

 With scenario planning, you can leverage overperformance to supercharge your marketing.
 For plans with potential revenue upside, marketers can build an overachievement scenario.
 Be sure to check with the CFO to confirm that if revenue targets are exceeded, marketing will receive some of the proceeds for additional programs.
 Ideally, you will want to leverage the newly-acquired funds to conduct experimental marketing initiatives aimed at expanding your current repertoire of campaigns and programs.